afuous/morchat/README.md

 The web client configuration file is `web/src/config.json` and is automatically generated after running npm install in `web`.
 - `imgurClientId`: Change this to your Imgur API client id if you want to integrate Imgur uploads to the chat.

+## Mobile

+In `mobile/web`, run `build.sh` to produce a standalone html file `build.html` containing the mobile website.
+For testing, use `test.html` without any building necessary.